All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Kestrel Materials – Temperature-responsive fabrics

 William Gore built a multi-decade business by inventing the breathable, waterproof fabric Gor-Tex.
 Kestrel wants to make the next big leap in textile science.
-It makes a fabric that responds to cold by flexing to create air pockets that trap heat and keep people warm.
+It’s developing a fabric that responds to cold by flexing to create air pockets that trap heat and keep people warm.
 But when the air warms up, these pockets collapse so less heat is trapped and people stay cooler.
 Kestrel already has a letter of intent from Casper to use its materials in bedding.
-With people spending tons of money on outerwear, athletics clothes, and more, temperature-reactive technology could its way into the fabrics that fill our day-to-day life.
+With people spending tons of money on outerwear, athletics clothes, and more, temperature-reactive technology could find its way into the fabrics that fill our day-to-day life.

 —